Semi-ATE/Semi-ATE/docs/project/DevelopmentProcess/SemiATEDevelopment.md

 ![ ](images/test_view.png)

-Below is an example of a newly created `contact` test for `engineering` group.
+The image below shows an example of test named `contact` for the `engineering` group.

 ![ ](images/test_created.png)